Skip to content

 Retrieval

 This demo implements the 1995 Chor et al. two-server IT-PIR protocol.
-The privacy guarantee is information-theoretic โ€” not computational.
+The privacy guarantee is information-theoretic — not computational.
 No assumptions about server computing power are required.
-It is provably private.
+It is provably private, on one condition: the two servers must not collude.
+Run a query below, then trigger the collusion attack to see exactly why.

 Client has target i